SDWebImage/SDWebImageSVGCoder/README.md

 ## Note for CoreSVG framework

 So far (Xcode 11.4 && iOS 13.4), the CoreSVG.framework is still in private framework.
 I've already send the feedback radar to ask for the public for this framework.
-If you want, please help us as well to fire radars as well: https://feedbackassistant.apple.com/
+If you want, please help us to fire radars and request to Apple as well: https://feedbackassistant.apple.com/

 The CoreSVG.framework API is stable and match the same concept as CoreGraphics's PDF API, so it's no reason to keep private.
 And we've already submitted Apps which use the CoreSVG to render the vector images on App Store.